-As the strip of land where European settlers chose to step ashore in 1788, The Rocks is essentially the birthplace of modern Sydney.
-Discover the colourful history of The Rocks, from a British colony of convicts, soldiers and sailors to a thriving 21st century entertainment precinct, on various tours.
+This is where European settlers chose to step ashore in 1788, making The Rocks the birthplace of modern Sydney.
+Discover the colonial history of this area which has been transformed from a British colony of convicts, soldiers and sailors into a thriving 21st century entertainment precinct right by spectacular Sydney Harbour.

-Thinking of staying a weekend or longer?
-Accommodation options suit various budgets, from the Sydney Harbour YHA to mid-range options to five-star luxury.
-Getting to The Rocks is easy.
-You can walk north along George Street from the city centre or take a train, bus or ferry to Circular Quay.
+The Rocks is a short walk north along George Street from the city centre or you can take a train, bus or ferry to Circular Quay.
 Thinking of staying a weekend or longer?